dwkim78/upsilon/README.md

 features, values = e_features.get_features()
 ```

-If there are no magnitude errors, you can call UPSILoN as:
+If there are no magnitude errors, you can do this as well:
 ```python
 e_features = upsilon.ExtractFeatures(date, mag)
 ```
 In this case, UPSILoN will use a standard deviation of magnitudes as errors.

 If pyFFTW is installed, UPSILoN can use multiple cores when estimating periods.
-Note that estimating periods takes at least a few thousands times more than
+Note that, without using multiple cores,
-estimating all other features (e.g. 2-4 seconds versus 0.001 seconds)
+estimating periods takes at least a few thousands times longer than
-without using multiple cores.
+estimating all other features (e.g. 2-4 seconds versus 0.001 seconds).
 By default, UPSILoN uses 4 cores.
 If you want to use more, do as follows:

 ```python